Characterizing Attacks on Deep Reinforcement Learning: Related work

 \textbf{Robust RL via adversarial training}.
-Safety and generalization in various robotics and autonomous driving applications has drawn lots of attention for training robust models~\cite{packer2018assessing,pinto2017robust,pan2019risk}.
-Knowing how RL models can be attacked is beneficial for training robust RL agent. \citeauthor{pinto2017robust} proposes to train a RL agent to provide adversarial attack during training so that the agent can be robust against dynamics variations~\citep{pinto2017robust}.
+Safety and generalization in various robotics and autonomous driving applications have drawn significant attention for training robust models~\cite{packer2018assessing,pinto2017robust,pan2019risk}.
+Knowing how DRL models can be attacked is beneficial for training robust DRL agent. ~\citeauthor{pinto2017robust} proposes to train a RL agent to provide adversarial attack during training so that the agent can be robust against dynamics variations~\cite{pinto2017robust}.
 However, since they manually selected the perturbations on environment dynamics, the attack provided in their work may not be able to generalize to broader RL systems.
-Additionally, their method relies on an accurate modeling of the environment dynamics, which may not be available for real world tasks such as robotics and autonomous driving systems.
+Additionally, their method relies on an accurate modeling of the environment dynamics, which may not be available for real world tasks such as robotics systems.